Michael-F-Ellis/tbon/README.md

 Tbon is a musical language I developed for my own use about a decade ago.
 It's a quick notation shorthand for writing melodies -- by hand or with a computer keyboard -- that also aims to be 'readable' in the sense that it's possible to play from it by sight.

-Over the years I'm made several attempt to write a parser using regexes but never found time to get it working properly.
+Over the years I'm made several attempts to write a parser using regexes but never found time to get it working properly.
 I recently came across Erik Rose's [Parsimonious](https://github.com/erikrose/parsimonious) Python PEG and had a working grammar within a couple of hours.
 I can't say enough good things about Parsimonious.

 This repo is very much *alpha* software.
 That being said, the parser and evaluator are passing all tests and it's possible to write melodies and convert them to midi files quite easily.
 Moreover, I don't anticipate making any breaking changes to the language at this point (I've been tinkering with the design for ten years now so it feels pretty much final in terms of basic syntax and capabilities).